danielSanchezQ/danielSanchezQ/README.md

 ### Hi 👋

-I'm Daniel!, software engineer working for [Input Output Global](https://iohk.io/)
+I'm Daniel!, software engineer working at [Input Output Global](https://iohk.io/)

 You can follow me at: